• Default font size

 A married taxpayer may claim deduction for qualifying AR service expenses paid by him / her or his / her spouse (not living apart), but expenses already claimed by his / her spouse should be excluded.

-If the taxpayer is married, the total amount of deduction allowable to the taxpayer or the taxpayer’s spouse or both of them is the aggregate amount of expenses paid in the year of assessment, or the deduction ceiling of $100,000 for the year of assessment, whichever is the lesser.
+The total amount of deduction allowable to the married taxpayer or the taxpayer’s spouse or both of them is the aggregate amount of expenses paid by both of them in the year of assessment, or the deduction ceiling of $100,000 for the year of assessment, whichever is the lesser.
 The taxpayer and the taxpayer’s spouse are free to decide how to allocate the amount of deduction claimed.

-Notwithstanding the marital status of a taxpayer is changed during a year of assessment, the amount of deduction allowable to the taxpayer or the taxpayer’s spouse or both of them should not exceed $100,000.
+Notwithstanding the change of marital status of a taxpayer during a year of assessment, the amount of deduction allowable to the taxpayer or the taxpayer’s spouse or both of them should not exceed $100,000.

 Refund or reimbursement

-It may result in penalties if a taxpayer fails to notify the Commissioner in writing of the refund or reimbursement within the specified period without reasonable excuses.
+It may result in the imposition of penalties if a taxpayer fails to notify the Commissioner in writing of the refund or reimbursement within the specified period without reasonable excuses.
 Fine or additional tax may be imposed in respect of the undercharged amount.

 Supporting Documents

-A taxpayer has to request a registered medical practitioner of a licensed centre who holds clinical responsibility for the RT procedure received to sign and issue a standard form of proof for qualifying AR service expenses (the Proof) to certify: (a) the amount of expenses paid; (b) the date of payment of those expenses; and (c) the eligibility for tax deduction.
+A taxpayer, who intends to claim the tax deduction, should request a registered medical practitioner of a licensed centre who holds any clinical responsibility for the relevant RT procedure to sign and issue a standard form of proof for qualifying AR service expenses (the Proof) certifying the date and amount of expenses paid, as well as the eligibility of the taxpayer for tax deduction.

 When a taxpayer files the tax return, he / she need not attach documents to support his / her claim.
-However, he / she should retain the Proof for 6 years after the expiration of the relevant year of assessment for verification when required.
+However, he / she should retain the Proof and relevant receipts for 6 years after the expiration of the relevant year of assessment for verification by the Department when required.

 Further Information

-You may visit following links for more information on human reproductive technology:
+You may visit following links for more information on the local regulation of human reproductive technology: